 A Week After the Peel

-The skin should look brighter and more even.
+The skin should look brighter and more even, with an improvement in skin tone.

-It’s important to not use The Ordinary Peeling Solution more than twice a week, to avoid damaging the deeper, protective layers of the skin.
+It’s important to not use The Ordinary AHA 30 BHA 2 Peeling Solution more than twice a week, to avoid damaging the deeper, protective layers of the skin.

 For a great 4-week review with before and after, check out this video: